rzhangbq/rzhangbq.github.io/cv/cv.md

 ## Education

 - *2024.08 - Present* **The Georgia Institute of Technology (Georgia Tech)**
-  - PhD in Machine Learning
+  - PhD in Computational Science and Engineering, working with [Prof. Qi Tang](https://tangqi.github.io)
 - *2020.09 - 2024.06* **The Hong Kong University of Science and Technology (HKUST)**
   - BEng in Aerospace Engineering and BSc in Computer Science
   - Awardee of the [Academic Achievement Medal](https://registry.hkust.edu.hk/academic-achievement-medal) (about top 1% of the class)